 In order to pay for your medical bills and any time you need to take off work to recover, you’ll need to get the opposing party’s insurance company involved.
 While you can handle claims without the guidance of an attorney, this is not advisable.
 Insurance adjusters are focused on protecting their company’s bottom line, so you could receive less than you deserve.

 Instead, work with a Kansas City lawyer who can build a strong case that proves you were wronged.
 Then, you’ll be on your way to receive the compensation you need to get your life back in order.

 Learn More From Thomas Law Offices

 If you’re dealing with the aftermath of a scooter crash, you’ll benefit from seeking legal guidance from a Kansas City electric rental scooter accident lawyer from Thomas Law Offices.
 Our law firm has experience helping clients handle accident claims, and we’re prepared to take your case on next.

 While proving negligence for an e-scooter accident isn’t always easy, our attorneys have access to the knowledge and resources needed to build a strong claim on your behalf.
-Once we’ve done so, we can begin the process of negotiating and full and fair settlement to cover your economic and noneconomic losses.
+Once we’ve done so, we can begin the process of negotiating a full and fair settlement to cover your economic and noneconomic losses.
 In the event settling isn’t possible, we’ll take your case before a judge and jury to get an official verdict.